pjhartout/fastwlk/README.rst

 3. When comparing graphs, lots of computations are spent processing positions/hashes that do not actually overlap between Weisfeiler-Lehman histograms.
-As such, we manually loop over the overlapping keys, outperforming numpy dot product-based implementations on most graphs derived from proteins.
+As such, we manually loop over the overlapping keys, outperforming numpy dot product-based implementations on collections of sparse graphs.

-This implementation works best when graphs have relatively few connections and are reasonably dissimilar from one another.
-If you are not sure the graphs you are using are either sparse or dissimilar enough, try to benchmark this package with others out there.
+This implementation works best when graphs have relatively few connections compared to the number of possible connections and are reasonably dissimilar from one another.
+If you are not sure the graphs you are using are either sparse or dissimilar enough, try to benchmark this package with others out there using `this script`_.

 How fast is ``fastwlk``?
 -------------------------